-Five things to remember to keep your horse cool this summer….
+Things to remember to keep your horse cool this summer…

+How do you keep a horse cool?
 Summer has finally arrived, and it’s time to get your horse back into a packed schedule of horse shows, trail rides, and summer camp lessons.
-Although many riders despise long days of horse shows in long sleeved shirts and jackets, our horses are having a hard time too and are depending on us for some relief.
+Although many riders despise long days of horse shows in long-sleeved shirts and jackets, our horses are having a hard time, too, and are depending on us for some relief.

 1) Always, Always Offer Fresh, Clean Water

 Whether you’re at a horse show or your horse has a day off in the field, making sure your horse has plenty of fresh water will keep dehydration at bay.
 If your fielded horse has a large water trough, be sure to clean it out daily.
 Horses will avoid water with dead animals that sometimes get trapped in it.
 Also, bacteria can easily grow as scum appears, not to mention it becomes a breeding ground for mosquitoes.

 “Keep your horse well hydrated – ESPECIALLY WHEN IT IS HOT – by offering 24-hour access to clean, quality water regardless of whether he’s stabled, turned out, or competing.”

 The average horse drinks 5-10 gallons of water per day.
 However, when temperatures are over 85 degrees, drinking frequency increases, so you want to keep those levels replenished.
 The University of Guelph in Ontario recommends “keep your horse well hydrated – especially when it’s hot – by offering 24-hour access to clean, quality water regardless of whether he’s stabled, turned out, or competing.”

 2) Exercise During the Right Time of Day